microsoft/VSProjectSystem/doc/overview/dataflow.md

 A Dataflow graph will be comprised of blocks of various types, each with its own purpose and behaviour.

+> [!NOTE]
-> ℹ️ TPL's versions of Dataflow blocks have more features than CPS usually needs.
+> TPL's versions of Dataflow blocks have more features than CPS usually needs.
 We generally use CPS's "slim" versions of these blocks which come with fewer capabilities but demand fewer resources.
 We'll mention these briefly in each section below and in more detail later.

 ### Core interfaces